 - Circle of Support, Volunteer Advocate, and Good Programs and Services - An alternative to guardianship is to make sure the person has a support system that meets all of the person's needs and advocates in the person's behalf.
 Refer to Resources for a list of agencies to contact.

-Ohio law prohibits someone who is providing services to a person with mental retardation or developmental disabilities from also serving as the person's guardian.
+Ohio law prohibits someone who is providing services to a person with intellectual or developmental disabilities from also serving as the person's guardian.
 This provision is based on the assumption that it would be impossible for a person who is providing services to also be an effective advocate if problems arise with that service provider.

 The court will send notice that the guardianship application has been filed to all next of kin who live in the state, in case they wish to object to the guardianship.
 It will also ask a probate court investigator to interview the prospective ward and people who know him or her, and to make a recommendation to the probate court as to whether the guardianship is necessary.
 The investigator will also give the prospective ward information about his or her rights in the process.